C. C. Beck: Later work

 In his retirement, Beck produced a regular opinion column for The Comics Journal entitled "The Crusty Curmudgeon".
 One of his chief topics was his objections to what he saw as the growing realism in comics art (versus the simpler style he had employed).
 In the early 1970s, he tutored the filmmaker and special effects artist John R. Ellis.

 Beck was guest of honor at the 1973 Comic Art Convention and the 1977 San Diego Comic Book Convention, memorably at the latter he in the evening played guitar serenading fans and guests poolside at the El Cortez Hotel.
 Beck attended the initial OrlandoCon in 1974 and was a regular attendee into the early 1980s.
 He was also a guest at the 1982 Minneapolis Comic-Con.

 Beck in his later years began doing paintings recreating the covers of Golden Age comic books, both those featuring Captain Marvel and other superheroes and even some of funny animals (Donald Duck, Bugs Bunny).
 Beck's painting inspired by Carl Barks's unused cover sketch for the story "The Mines of King Solomon" (Uncle Scrooge #19, Sept.–Nov.
 1957) was used as the cover when the story was reprinted in Gladstone Comic Album #1 (1987).

 In April 1980 Beck became the editor of the newsletter of the Fawcett Collectors of America, which he renamed FCA/SOB for Fawcett Collectors of America/Some Opinionated Bastards (the latter phrase humorously referring to himself).
 Failing health forced Beck to resign the editorship after nineteen issues (Newsletter #30, dated May/June 1983).

 Beck died in Gainesville, Florida of a renal ailment.

 Awards

 Beck was recognized for his work with a formal nomination as a finalist for the Jack Kirby Hall of Fame in 1990, and induction in 1997.
 He was also inducted into the Will Eisner Award Hall of Fame in 1993.
-In 1977 he was awarded an Inkpot by the San Diego Comic Con.
+In 1977 he was awarded an Inkpot by San Diego Comic-Con.